IdentityPython/pyFF/docs/install.rst

 pyFF requires the following files which you should copy into the pyff-config directory

 - A pipeline file in the *yaml* format
-- Generate a signing key pair from the
+- Generate a signing key pair from the *genkey* script in the scripts directory

 Upgrading
 ---------